Skin Cancer Life Insurance: Everything You Need to Know

 Stage 4 Melanoma

-Life insurance is limited to the accidental death benefit and guaranteed issue life insurance policies.
+Life insurance will deny all types of coverage except for accidental death benefits and guaranteed issue life insurance policies.

-Coverage amounts for a graded benefit guaranteed issue policy are limited to $25,000.
+A graded benefit guaranteed issue policy limits coverage amounts to $25,000.

 Accidental death benefit coverage is available for up to $500,000.